mschae/intermediary/README.md

 The href method always has to be supplied to indicate how to construct the routing key.

-Per default the payload emitted is the the object's `.to_attributes` and the event.
+Per default the payload emitted is the the object's `.attributes` and the event.

 ### The Listener